Design blogs often direct a lot of negativity toward projects of different kinds — especially within comment threads.

-So, now and again I like to remind myself that it’s almost impossible to give a fully balanced critique of another designer’s work without knowing a few important things:
+So, now and again I like to remind myself that it’s almost impossible to give a balanced critique of another designer’s work without knowing a few things:

-- The details of the design brief
+- Details of the design brief

 - The relationship between the client and the designer

-The next time a studio completes a design project for a high profile client, my first thought will be one of congratulations for achieving consensus on a particular outcome, because getting the decision makers to agree is often a designer’s most difficult task.
+Next time a studio completes a design project for a high profile client, my first thought will be one of congratulations for achieving consensus on a particular outcome, because getting the decision makers to agree is often a designer’s most difficult task.